SulemanAwais/FastFoodHub-Django/Readme.md

 ## License 📜

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.
+For more details, see the full [MIT License text](https://opensource.org/licenses/MIT).

 ## Contact 📬